 If you are confused about your Pinterest traffic patterns read this Tailwind article to understand why this might be happening.

-Even if you are a beginner you should have an idea on how you are going to monetize your blog.
+Even if you are a beginner you should have an idea of how you are going to monetize your blog.

-Whether is affiliate marketing, ads, your own products, services or something else is good to be prepared.
+Whether it is affiliate marketing, ads, your own products, services, or something else is good to be prepared.

 Insert related posts through your content and especially at the end of your posts.